 Towards the end of 2015 the motorman website, for both the Willamette Shore Trolley and the Museum, became a challenge for Kevin Murphy due to changes on the server at our web host provider.
 This basically made that portion of the website unusable.
 It did not affect the public view of the website, but not having an interactive motorman sign-up page is not a way to run an operation.
 Kevin and Mark Kavanagh worked to find a new solution, in this case to find a new webhost.
 Mark decided at the same time to add an easier to remember domain name for the public.
 So oregontrolley.com was born.
 By moving to the new webhost, the motorman signin pages were back and operational with Kevin's hard work.
 As a side benefit, the cost of the website will go down starting next year.
 And there are more features.
 The biggest of these being that this new provider includes tools to configure the website to be mobile friendly.
 For example, it can rescale automatically depending what size screen the user is viewing the website with on their browser, a desktop, a tablet or their smartphone.
 The old website could not do that.
 There was a steep learning curve by Mark as he has only done off-line html coding work before.
 There are many other features and tools the webhost provides that we are starting to explore.
 Even the possibility of online ticketing for special events.
 Right now we just have a calendar to start with.
 Soon we will be adding a storefront to make it easier to buy/renew memberships on-line than it is now.
 Another feature will be the car roster.
-On each of the cars in the car barn there will be a QR-code.
-Using your smartphone, you can scan that code, and it will take you straight to the mobilefriendly webpage about that car in further detail.
+On each aspects of the WST so will be able to make a smooth transition to his new role.